 Barstow’s Longview Farm has been a working dairy farm since the early 1800s situated in a small picturesque hamlet called “Hockanum” which has been designated as a National Historic District on Route 47 in Hadley.
 They are member-owners of Cabot Creamery, a 1,100+ farm family dairy cooperative with members in New England and upstate NY.
-Barstow’s Longview Farm is run by 6th generation brothers, Steven and David, along with Steve II, 7th generation.
-The farm expanded in 2008 and opened a year round farm store and bakery that serves breakfast and lunch, as well as local products including dairy, their own beef, and specialty food products from area food producers.
-The Barstow’s have a deep commitment to the land and the environment and continue to be stewards to the land.
+Barstow’s Longview Farm is run by 6th generation brothers, Steven and David, along with Steve II, 7thgeneration.
+The farm expanded in 2008 and opened a year-round farm store and bakery that serves breakfast and lunch, as well as local products including dairy, their own beef, and specialty food products from area food producers.
+The Barrows have a deep commitment to the land and the environment and continue to be stewards of the land.

 We continue to look toward the future with the sustainability and future of our dairy farm and the planet in mind.